TimTrayler/hue-sync/README.md

 Hue Sync takes a screenshot of your desktop every few seconds, gets the main color and changes the color of your lights!

 # WIP

+## Latest Feature
-- Support for rooms or groups
+- Support for groups and zones

 # How to setup?
 1. [Follow these instructions](https://developers.meethue.com/develop/get-started-2/)